CAVEconnectome/CAVEclient/docs/tutorials/l2cache.md

 ### Skeletonization

-Level 2 nodes have \'cross chunk\' edges within the chunkedgraph which represent what level 2 nodes that object is locally connected to.
-This forms a graph between the level 2 nodes of the object that can be retreived using the chunkedgraph function `~caveclient.chunkedgraph.ChunkedGraphClientV1.level2_chunk_graph`{.interpreted-text role="func"}.
-This graph represents a topological representation of the neuron at the resolution of individual chunks, and is gaurunteed to be fully connected, unlike a voxel or mesh representation of the neuron which can have gaps where there are defects in the segmentation volume or incorrectly inferred edges at self contact locations.
+Level 2 nodes have "cross chunk" edges within the chunkedgraph which represent what level 2 nodes that object is locally connected to.
+This forms a graph between the level 2 nodes of the object that can be retrieved using the chunkedgraph function [client.chunkedgraph]({{ client_api_paths.chunkedgraph }}.level2_chunk_graph).
+This graph represents a topological representation of the neuron at the resolution of individual chunks, and is guaranteed to be fully connected, unlike a voxel or mesh representation of the neuron which can have gaps where there are defects in the segmentation volume or incorrectly inferred edges at self contact locations.